XDR-TB in the United States

 CDC investigators analyzed 15 years of surveillance data of culture-confirmed cases of tuberculosis from the 50 states and the District of Columbia, identifying 201,399 with isoniazid- and rifampin-susceptibility results.
 Of these, 3,379 (1%-7%) were resistant to both drugs and, thus, categorized as MDR-TB.
 Among the MDR-TB isolates, sufficient susceptibility testing was available to further categorize 2,087; 83 (0.04% of the total TB cases with drug susceptibility results) were XDR-TB (ie, they were additionally resistant to a fluoroquinolone and to a second-line injectable drug).

 The largest annual number of cases of XDR-TB, 18, were reported at the beginning of the surveillance period in 1993, but a median of only 3.5 cases per year were reported over the last decade of the study.
 During 1993-1997, 25 of 40 (62%) patients with XDR-TB were known to be HIV-infected; this proportion decreased to six of 43 (14%) during 1998-2007.
-Just more than half were U.S.-born, and 40% were Hispanic.
+Just over half were US-born, and 40% were Hispanic.
 Three of the patients with XDR-TB were health care workers.

 The median time to culture conversion among the XDR-TB-infected patients was 183 days (range, 103-344 days), a significantly longer time than for MDR-TB patients, or those infected with susceptible strains.
 Only 44% of XDR-TB patients, however, completed treatment, and 35% died, a death rate more than twice that of MDR-TB patients and more than six times that of patients infected with susceptible strains.
 Seventy percent (21 of 30) of HIV-infected patients died, while only 9% (2 of 22) without HIV coinfection died.